joedj/ftpii/trunk/README.txt

-ftpii is an FTP server for the Nintendo Wii built using devkitPPC / libogc / libfat.
+ftpii is an FTP server for the Nintendo Wii.

 *** INSTALLATION ***

 Copy ftpii/ to /apps on an SD-card and use The Homebrew Channel, or load boot.elf using your favourite mechanism (wiiload, Twilight Hack, etc...).

-This version appears to work quite nicely in at least the OSX and Windows command-line FTP clients, Firefox and Internet Explorer.
-With the multi-client support in 0.0.3, more FTP clients work (e.g. FileZilla), and OSX Finder works to some degree, though still has some issues.
-0.0.5 adds support for broken FTP clients that use "LIST -aL" or similar, so even more clients should work.

 *** THANKS ***

-Thanks to those in EFnet #wiidev for all the help, particularly nilsk123 for his persistent beta testing and suggestions, and all those who help make devkitPPC / libogc / libfat / The Homebrew Channel the great homebrew/development environment that it is.
+Thanks to those in EFnet #wiidev for all the help, particularly nilsk123 for his persistent beta testing and suggestions, srg for his contributions, and all those who help make devkitPPC, libogc, libfat and The Homebrew Channel the great homebrew/development environment that it is.

 *** TODO LIST *** (in no particular order):

  - read data and control connection at same time
  - multiple data connections for single client (?)
  - ABOR, STAT, HELP, FEAT
- - mem card slots, sd gecko, NAND, dvd (some of these may already work thanks to libfat)
+ - mem card slots, NAND, dvd
+ - sd gecko (support is here but disabled in libfat)
  - eliminate die() where possible
- - real auth?
+ - real auth
  - SITE LOAD (load a .dol or .elf)
- - SITE LOADER (return to loader)
- - allow server to start without a fat device
  - socket timeouts
  - use SO_REUSEADDR ?
  - async networking